valerizaykov/blogsimpleDemo/README.md

 also there is language picker allowing us to pick danish language.
 The purpose of the project is to give quick overview of laravel framework.
 # Used Technologies
-- Laravel
+- Laravel 5.6, PHP 7.0
 - MySQL
-- HTML, JS, CSS
+- HTML, JS, CSS, laravelCollective/html
 # Installation
 - We need xampp with php version 7.0
 - After cloning the repo search for SQL file in /SQL_Import/forge.sql to import the database